abilian/nua/doc/src/dev/configuration.md

 - Simplified deployment of an application for standard cases,
 - Fine-tuning if needed, especially for the case of parallel deployment of several instances of the same application.

 Some of these variables in the above example are *dynamic*.
-Nua's orchestrator establishes a gateway between the main application and an auxiliary resource (here a database service declared below, named "database").
-Each directive allows a property of the resource to be assigned to a variable in the application environment (for example, the host address on the network, the name of the database, etc.).
+Nua's orchestrator establishes a gateway between the main application and an auxiliary provider (here a database service declared below, named "database").
+Each directive allows a property of the provider to be assigned to a variable in the application environment (for example, the host address on the network, the name of the database, etc.).
 These dynamic variables allow other functionalities such as the automatic generation of names or passwords.

 For applications that are not programmed to be configured via environment variables, a mechanism for generating config files, via a template language such as Jinja, is provided.